Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Possible extensions to electronic and lattice systems

 \section{Possible extensions to electronic and lattice systems}

-The spin and hard core Bose models of Section \ref{sec:dual} are lattice systems.
-We now further discuss possible extensions to other, more common, theories and lattice systems.
+The spin and hard core Bose models of Section \ref{sec:dual} were defined on lattices.
+In this Section, we will speculate and further discuss possible extensions to other, experimentally relevant, theories and lattice systems.
 The electronic properties of many materials are well described by Landau Fermi Liquid Theory \cite{NFL,AGD,LL,coleman}.
 This theory is centered on the premise of well defined quasiparticles leading to universal predictions.
-Recent decades have seen the discovery of various unconventional materials displaying rich phases \cite{rich1,rich2,rich3,rich4,rich5,rich6,rich7,rich8,rich9,rich10,rich11,rich12,rich13,rich14,rich15,rich16,rich17,rich18,rich19,rich20,NFL} that often defy Fermi liquid theory.
+Recent decades have seen the discovery of various unconventional materials displaying rich phases \cite{rich1,rich2,rich3,rich4,rich5,rich6,rich7,rich8,rich9,rich11,rich12,rich13,rich14,rich15,rich16,rich17,rich18,rich20,NFL} that often defy Fermi liquid theory.
 Given the results of the earlier Sections, it is natural to posit that as these systems are prepared by doping or the application of external pressure and fields (in which case the varied parameter $q$ may be the carrier density, specific volume, or magnetization), a widening $\sigma_{q}$ will appear during the process.
 This wide distribution might persist also once the samples are no longer experimentally altered.
 In such cases, the density matrices (and associated response functions) describing these systems may exhibit finite standard deviations $\sigma_{q}>0$.
 The broad distribution may trigger deviations from the conventional behaviors found in systems having sharp energy and number densities ($\sigma_{n} =0$) or, equivalently, sharp chemical potentials and other intensive quantities.
 Theoretically, non-Fermi liquid behavior may be generated by effectively superposing different density Fermi liquids (with each Fermi liquid having a sharp carrier concentration $n$) in an entangled state.
 Systems harboring such an effective distribution $P(\mu')$ of chemical potentials may be described by a mixture of Fermi liquids of different particle densities.
 Any non-anomalous Green's function is manifestly diagonal in the total particle number.
 Thus, the value of any such Green's function may be computed in each sector of fixed particle number and then subsequently averaged over the distribution of total particle numbers in order to determine its expected value when $\sigma_{n} \neq 0$.
 In particular, this implies that the conventional jump (set by the quasiparticle weight $Z_{\vec{k}, \mu'}$) of the momentum space occupancy \cite{NFL,AGD,LL,coleman}, in the coherent part of the Green's function ($G=G_{coh} + G_{incoh}$) will be ``smeared out'' when $\sigma_{\mu} \neq 0$.
-Similar to Eq. (\ref{equil-neq}), a distribution of chemical potentials will lead to the replacement of the coherent Green's function of ordinary Fermi liquids by
+Similar to Eq. (\ref{equil-neq}), a distribution of chemical potentials (in a Lehmann representation like sum) will lead to the replacement of the coherent Green's function of ordinary Fermi liquids by